 IV (intravenous) sedation is administered directly into your bloodstream through an injection.
 IV sedation takes effect quickly, and while it is a form of conscious sedation (meaning that you remain awake and aware of where you are and what is happening), some patients relax so much that they fall asleep or do not remember the details of their treatment.
 If you receive IV sedation, you will need to be accompanied by someone who can drive you home after your appointment and remain with you while the medication wears off.

 General anesthesia is a form of sedation dentistry that causes sleep.
-Our dentists typically provide general anesthesia via injection and combine it with local anesthetics to enhance your comfort upon waking after your treatment.
+Our dentists and team typically provide general anesthesia via injection and combine it with local anesthetics to enhance your comfort upon waking after your treatment.
 You will need to be accompanied by someone who can drive you home following your appointment and remain with you until the anesthetic wears off if you receive general anesthesia.

 We invite you to call us at 406-545-0035 to learn more about the benefits of sedation dentistry in Billings, Montana, and to schedule your consultation with our experienced dentists.
 We are here to help you receive the care you need!